ethanbdrd/ethanbdrd/README.md

 I'm a double-master's student in Montpellier: **Software Engineering** at the Faculté des Sciences, and **Management of Technology & Science (MTS)** at IAE Montpellier.

-I build SaaS products on my own, end to end — database schema, API, front-end, deployment, billing.
+I build products on my own, end to end — database schema, API, front-end, automation, deployment.
 No handoff, no team to hide behind.
 Right now I'm shipping **Tampyo**, a loyalty-card platform for local merchants.

 I treat AI as part of the product rather than something to strip out before shipping.
 Heading toward software architect & engineer.